THRASTRO/sofa.js/docs/iau.apci13.md

 2) All the vectors are with respect to BCRS axes.

-3) In cases where the caller wishes to supply his own Earth ephemeris and CIP/CIO, the function iauApci can be used instead of the present function.
+3) In cases where the caller wishes to supply his own Earth ephemeris and CIP/CIO, the function [iauApci][1] can be used instead of the present function.

 4) This is one of several functions that inserts into the astrom